leonardorleon/ansible_pull/README.md

 * local.yml

 The structure of the repository contains a local.yml file, which is the first file executed when the devices perform an ansible-pull.
 This file executes some pre_tasks and then goes on to execute the tasks contained in the tasks directory.

+* inventory.yml

+Here is a simple list of the host groups and devices, as well as variables tied to them wherever needed.

+* ansible.cfg

+For now it simply directs ansible to the inventory.yml file to correclty load the information and structure of the devices.

+# roles

+This is a couple of test roles used for some basic tasks which can be added to all raspberry pi and some extra tasks which might come in handy on certain devices.
+This being a demo, they simply print some values or variables and install some packages.

+# Tasks

 * users.yml